-These are amounts which are owed by a debtor and are not recovered, for example, due to a company going bankrupt.
-It is a loss to business and reduce the amount of debtors.
-The full amount should be written off to the “profit and loss account” of the related period or to a provision for bad debts.
-They are losses, hence they are debited and a debtor’s account is credited.
+While accounting for b/debts it is treated as a loss to business and reduces the amount of debtors.
+The full amount should be written off to “profit and loss account” of the related period or against provision for b/debts.
+They are losses, hence they are debited and debtor’s account is credited.

 |Bad Debts A/C||Debit||Nominal Account||Dr. All Losses|

-At the time of preparing final accounts, the bad debts written off during a period and after preparing a trial balance are transferred to the profit and loss account by passing a below journal entry.
+At the time of preparing final accounts debts which are written off during the period post finalization of trial balance are transferred to profit and loss account by passing the below journal entry.

 |Profit & Loss A/C||Debit|